Troubleshooting Tips for Kinetico® Water Softeners & Drinking Water Systems

 Delay in Flow From Faucet

-• This is normal with a Quick Flo tank.
+This is normal with a Quick Flo tank.
 Because of the design of the tank, a signal must be sent to allow water to flow.
-This is sometimes delayed a short time depending on installation site.
+This is sometimes delayed for a short time, depending on the installation site.

 The Reverse Osmosis is Running Water to the Drain